Contactless QR Menu: Setup & Common Mistakes

 Do I need to reprint QR codes when I update the menu?

 No. The QR code links to a URL that never changes.
 You update the menu in the dashboard and the change goes live immediately — printed codes stay valid permanently.
+This is one of the main practical advantages: print once, update as many times as you like.

 What if a guest's phone can't scan QR codes?